BenaliOssama/myforum/doc.md

 // Retrieve a slice of all values for the "Cache-Control" header. w.Header().Values("Cache-Control")
 ```

+## database
+Use the Prepare method to create a new prepared statement for the
+current connection pool.
+This returns a sql.Stmt object which represents
+the prepared statement.

 ## further reading
 ### Disable FileServer Directory Listings
 https://www.alexedwards.net/blog/disable-http-fileserver-directory-listings